chaincraft-lab/chain-social-app/arbitrum_grant_proposal.md

 1. **Fragmented Information Problem**: Currently, Arbitrum ecosystem news and updates are scattered across multiple platforms, making it difficult for users to stay informed.
 This project solves this by creating a centralized, curated information hub.

-2. **Educational Barrier**: University students and new developers face steep learning curves when studying blockchain technology and entering the Arbitrum ecosystem.
-The platform provides structured educational pathways, academic-level tutorials, and comprehensive learning materials designed for educational institutions and self-directed learning.
+2. **Educational Barrier**: New developers and community members often face challenges accessing clear and practical learning resources.
+Our platform helps lower this barrier by making educational content, beginner-friendly tutorials, and practical guides easily accessible, empowering users to quickly understand and start building on Arbitrum.

 3. **Community Disconnection**: Existing platforms don't facilitate meaningful community interaction around Arbitrum-specific content.
 This project introduces community-driven curation, voting, and discussion features.